NodeBE4/opinion/_posts/2022-10-17-cnmediaproject.md

 ### 44: [2022-10-18 16:14:33+08:00 推文](https://twitter.com/cnmediaproject/status/1582283983936966658)

-A reminder in the digital age of keyword blocks and 404 messages of just how elementary the control of ideas can be.<br><br>Chenchen Zhang 🤦🏻‍♀️: no more self-service printing in Tsinghua print shops. "make sure every print &amp; photocopy page is inspected by staff".<br>one can destroy all the printers in the world but ideas don't die. they may be suppressed but they won't die which why power finds it so threatening<br> <a href="https://twitter.com/abnersheng/status/1581872470755135488" target="_blank" rel="noopener noreferrer">https://twitter.com/abnersheng/status/1581872470755135488</a>
+A reminder in the digital age of keyword blocks and 404 messages of just how elementary the control of ideas can be.<br><br>Chenchen Zhang 🤦🏻‍♀️: no more self-service printing in Tsinghua print shops. "make sure every print &amp; photocopy page is inspected by staff".<br>one can destroy all the printers in the world but ideas don't die. they may be suppressed but they won't die which why power finds it so threatening<br>

 ### 45: [2022-10-18 16:15:50+08:00 推文](https://twitter.com/puzhiqiang/status/1582284306721800193)